WWBN/AVideo/README.md

 * <a href="http://demo.avideo.com/" target="_blank">AVideo Platform Full-Access Demo</a>
   - We provide you a Demo site sample with full access to the admin account.
 You will need an admin password to upload and manage videos, it is by default. user: admin and pass: 123.
 Also there is a non admin user and password (Only for comments). user: test and pass: test.

 # Notice:

-### We highly recommend you keep your instance of AVideo Platform updated to the latest release.
+## We highly recommend you keep your instance of AVideo Platform updated to the latest release.
 If you have updated your instance to version 8.0, your old plugins will not work, just download them again and you should be fine.

-# First thing...
-I would humbly like to thank God for giving me the necessary knowledge, motivation, resources and idea to be able to execute this project.
-Without God's permission this would never be possible.

-**For of Him, and through Him, and to Him, are all things: to whom be glory for ever.
-Amen.**
-`Apostle Paul in Romans 11:36`

-## This Software must be used for Good, never Evil.
-It is expressly forbidden to use AVideo Platform Open-Source to build porn sites, violence, racism, terrorism, or anything else that affects human integrity or denigrates the image of anyone.

-## Now you can read the rest...

 ## Important Information